alchemical-lich/alchemical-lich.github.io/_pages/adventures.md

 author_profile: true
 ---

-Here are some adventure projects I am currently playing, working on, or thinking about.
+Here are some adventure projects I am currently playing, working on, thinking about, or finished playing.

 ## Andromalion's Blessing